coredns/coredns/plugin/transfer/README.md

     `transfer.Transferer`.

  *  `to` **ADDRESS...** The hosts *transfer* will transfer to.
-Use `*` to permit transfers to all addresses. **ADDRESS** must be denoted in CIDR notation (e.g., 127.0.0.1/32) or just as plain addresses. `to` may be specified multiple times.
+Use `*` to permit transfers to all addresses. **ADDRESS** may be an '*', an IP address, an IP:Port, or a network in CIDR notation (e.g., 127.0.0.1/32). `to` may be specified multiple times.
+Notifies will be sent to all IP and IP:Port specified.

 ## Examples

-See the specific plugins using this plugin for examples on it's usage.
+See the specific plugins using this plugin for examples on its usage.